 Understand trigger logic, node sequencing, and error-handling patterns

-For a moderately complex pipeline, setup can range from several hours to multiple daysn8n.blog.
+For a moderately complex pipeline, setup can range from several hours to multiple days .
 Even n8n's own documentation acknowledges the learning investment required to work effectively with node logic and conditional branching .

 Quick Comparison